matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 We added some columns to the table:
 - **Description**: A human-readable explanation of the transaction (e.g. what it is about, who got paid, a reference number, etc).
 - **Date**: When the transaction happened.
 Besides ordering transactions, this field can be used to group transactions by period (e.g. monthly reports).
 It can be enhanced with time information (e.g. hour, minute, second) if needed.
 - **Balance**: The balance of the account after the transaction.
-This field is redundant but it's useful when inspecting the data.
+This field is redundant, but it's useful when inspecting the data.

 So far, so good.